jxskiss/gopkg/README.md

 ## Status

+This v1 branch is the legacy code which is released as versions v0.x.x.

-There shall be no further changes to the v1 API.
+There shall be no further changes to the v1 APIs.

-A new v2 branch is being built, featuring generics avalailable in Go 1.18+.
+A new v2 branch is being built, which will be released as "github.com/jxskiss/gopkg/v2". v2 requires Go 1.18+, users are recommended to upgrade to v2 when the generics feature is stable.

 ## Code layout